DesignWare(R) ARC(R) EM Starter Kit¶

 EM Starter Kit board support for Zephyr.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=em_starterkit .. # Now run ninja on the generated build system: ninja menuconfig
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -Bbuild -GNinja -DBOARD=em_starterkit samples/hello_world # Now run ninja on the generated build system: ninja -Cbuild menuconfig

 On this board you will also need to consider the “ARC SoC Selection” and set it either to EM9D or EM11D.
 To boot up the EM9D on the board, all dip switches should be UP except for switch 1.
 Other configuration choices are made in the normal way.
 To boot up the EM11D on the board, all dip switches should be UP except for switch 2.
 Next press the button above the letter C in the “ARC” logo on the silkscreen.